movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Regular-file `truncate`/`ftruncate` support unchanged sizes and sparse growth.
   Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
-It rejects NODATASUM, compressed/encoded overlap, and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
+It rejects compressed/encoded overlap and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
 Shrinking, unlink, rmdir, and rename are unsupported.
 * Writes and growth convert uncompressed or Zstd inline files of at most one decoded sector to regular extents.
-Larger inline files, other compression codecs, NODATASUM, encoded mappings, and compressed regular overlap remain unsupported.
-Regular/preallocated uncompressed mappings can be split; NODATACOW data is replaced by COW.
+Larger inline files, other compression codecs, encoded mappings, and compressed regular overlap remain unsupported.
+Regular/preallocated uncompressed mappings can be split; NODATACOW data is replaced by COW, preserving NODATASUM by omitting data checksums.
 Compressed reads support Zstd only.
 * Creation rejects parents with xattrs or NODATACOW pending inheritance support.
   New inodes inherit parent group and compression flags, but write uncompressed